MukulParashar/Used-Car-Sell-Market-Analysis/README.md

 ## EDA on used cars data on sell in India
-This repository is an exhaustive analytical report on Used Cars Selling Industry in the major cities of India and for that, the supporting data is a dummy data taken from the `Kaggle`.
+This repository is an exhaustive analytical report on Used Cars Selling Industry in the major cities of India and for that, the supporting data is hypothetical data taken from the `Kaggle`.

 The supporting data for the analysis is described below: